kaydikat/startup/cs324Notes.md

 # file descripters review
 - file descripters point to the file
 - pipe / - will open two file descripters

+# fork()
+- returns pid2(PID of child) in the parent; returns 0 in the child

+# close()
+- when all references to the file description entry are removed, the entry is removed; it is"open" until then

+# dup2()
+- will close one fd and point it at the same file description as another file description

+- slides are essential for lab1

+# pipe()
+- will use in lab1
+- creates two new file descripters and one will have a read and other will have write
+- will close(m) read end of parent pipe and close(n) write end of child pipe
+- setpgid() allows parent to reap children properly

+## Book 10.5-10.12
+- 10.5 - about rio
+- 10.6
+    - stat - get file status - takes a file name
+    - fstate - get file status - takes a file descriptor
+- 10.7
+    - opendir - takes a pathname and returns a pointer to a DIR stream
+    - d_ino - file location
+    - d_name - file name
+- 10.8
+- 10.9 - I/o redirection
+    - dup2(oldfd, newfd) - copies oldfd to newfd
+- when an exception occurs, control passes to the appropriate exception hadler, and the the processor switches to kernel mode.
+When it resumer running application code, the processor switches back to user mode.

+when -1 is passed as the pid (first aruent to waitpid(), the wait set consists can a pid be negative? -1 is a special value that means wait for any child process

+- trap - control passes to the appropriate exception handler, after which the handler returns control to the instruction

+# HW 3 #
+- waitpid - waits for a specific child process to terminate
+    - waitpid(pid_t pid, int *child_status, int options)
+    - pid - PID of the child to wait for
+    - child_status - pointer to an integer that will store the exit status of the child
+    - options - options for the waitpid function
+    - returns the PID of the child that terminated
+- ps -p 1234 - will print the status of the process with PID 1234
+    - will fetch the processes only run by fork() by using ps -p 1234
+    - can do multpile processes by using ps -p 1234, 1235
+- ps -o pid,ppid,pgid,sid,comm - will print the PID, PPID, PGID, SID, and command of the process
+    - pid=PID, ppid=PPID, pgid=PGID, sid=SID, comm=command
+    - user=USER - will print the user of the process

+# Lecture 5 #
+- exceptional control flow
+    - exception will happen if there's a change in the control flow of a process
+    - exceptions are caused by the processor
+    - exceptions are handled by the kernal
+- interrupt - caused by ctrl-c
+- traps - intentional exceptions
+    - waitpid
+    - system calls
+    - breakpoint traps
+- faults - unintentional but recoverable
+    - page faults
+    - segmentation faults
+- aborts - unitentional and unrecoverable

+- system calls - things that are called within the program that cause context switches
+    - read, write, open, close, fork, execve, waitpid, pipe, dup2
+    - system call happens there will be a breaking program and something will happen in the kernal
+- page faults - when a program tries to access a page that is not in memory